Video Download: Injectable Testosterone Andropause Treatment

 Expectations Regarding Testosterone Optimization Injections

 Most patients find that Testosterone Shots start to produce positive benefits over the initial weeks, growing over the following months.
-A large portion of patients start to experience increased sex drive, improved energy levels, and enhanced mood in the first 7-14 days.
+A large portion of patients begins to experience increased sex drive, improved energy levels, and enhanced mood in the first 7-14 days.
 Beyond these initial Testosterone Benefits, it may take a bit longer to see results.

 What to Expect in the First Three Months of Low-T Treatment

-Over the course of the first 30 to 90 days, Testosterone Patients begin to see positive changes in muscle mass, body fat, and overall body composition.
+Throughout the first 30 to 90 days, Testosterone Patients begin to see positive changes in muscle mass, body fat, and overall body composition.
 The Benefits of Testosterone Restoration are apparent even with no lifestyle changes, but when combined with increased physical activity and a sensible diet, the changes can be enhanced significantly.

 Kinds of Testosterone Injections